cfields7/lycle/README.md

   Now around 5:30AM, we have gotten some great functionality.
 We have game story paths for all three animals, a scrolling background, looping background music, face emotion animation states, and Christopher is currently working on getting the emotion state sounds to play.
 I feel proud of the progress we've made in such short time.

+- Update 3:

+  Christopher here - we just passed 7 AM and are ready to call this project into a finished state.
+Sleep time!